Search Results for

 • Scanning the system component information.

-• Writing the Platform Components out to a Direct Platform Data (DPD) file
+• Reading the Direct Platform Data file

 • Validation of the Platform Certificate issued to the platform.